George-Anto/cinema-app_frontend/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 The frontend module of the Cinema App.
-It navigates the user to all of our application's different capabilities.
+(Backend Link `https://github.com/George-Anto/cinema_app_backend`) It navigates the user to all of our application's different capabilities.
 The admin-user can manage all the cinema halls, movies and sessions.
 The simple user can search for films/sessions and book their tickets, for them and their friends.